Sheaffy/cordova-assets/README.md

 Generates all necessary splash screen images (launch screen images) for Android and iOS.
 Supports PNG and JPG.
 Mount a directory on `/app` in the Docker container and specify the path where the source image can be found (absolute path inside container).

+For the best results, use an image of size 2732x2732px.

 For example, mounting the current working directory:

 ```sh